Bartholomewzhang/vpc-on-classic-vsi/vsi_is_ssh_keys_about.md

  * Locate an SSH key: Look for a file called `id_rsa.pub` under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The file starts with `ssh-rsa` and ends with your email address.

 * Generate an SSH key: If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
 For example, you can generate an SSH key on your Linux or Mac system by running the command `ssh-keygen -t rsa -C "user_ID"`.
 That command generates two files.
 The generated public key is in the `<your key>.pub` file.
 For Windows systems, you can use [PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen){: external} to generate an SSH key.
+Make sure that you use the latest release of the 64-bit version of PuTTY (currently release 0.72).

   If you are using OpenSSH version 7.8 or higher and plan to use the SSH key to access a Windows instance, you must use the following command to generate the key in PEM format. `$ssh-keygen -m PEM -t rsa -f "user_ID"`
   {:important}